helium/HIP/00XX-linear-lockup-curve.md

 Again, we believe that the linear veHNT allocation function provides sufficient incentives such that most participants will favor longer durations.

-Permitting the transfer of veHNT positions between wallets potentially allows owners of locked HNT to sell their positions, reducing the effectiveness of token lock.
-This is conceptually similar to the way current validator operators can sell their validator stake.
-NFT tokens may also open the project to securities law.
-The extent of this is unclear but should be considered in discussion.

-The restrictions on locked positions, which disallow payment transfers and HNT burn, sufficiently restrict the liquidity of locked positions.
-Even if locked positions were bound to the originating wallets, their lock could be circumvented by smart contracts similar to liquid staking smart contracts.
-Therefore, the benefits to the security and user experience of allowing transfers outweigh the potential drawbacks.

 # Deployment Impact

 Based on discussions with engineers currently implementing HIP-51 and HIP-70, we believe that adopting this HIP will significantly accelerate the engineering effort required for the transition to the Solana blockchain.
 By reducing the complexity of the implementation, it will enhance security and reduce the cost of changes should they become necessary in the future.